CrewAI Web Scraping Integration — fastCRW [Firecrawl-Compatible]

 Limits + Gotchas

-- CrewAI tools run synchronously by default.
-Long fastCRW crawls block the agent — prefer scrape and search for in-loop work.
+- CrewAI tools run synchronously by default. fastCRW crawl is async and returns a job ID — prefer

-_runpropagate up.
-Catch HTTP errors and return an explanatory string so the agent can recover. - The
+_runpropagate up and can abort the crew.
+Catch HTTP errors and return an explanatory string so the agent can recover, as the scrape tool above does. - The

 Related